spiral/docs/docs/en/basics/quick-start.md

 # Long Start

-The spiral framework contains a lot of components built to operate seamlessly with each other.
+The Spiral Framework contains a lot of components built to operate seamlessly with each other.
 In this article, we will show how to create a demo blog application with REST API, ORM, Migrations, request validation, custom annotations (optional) and domain interceptors.